 I don’t have pictures of all the projects I’ve done—I wish I did!
-Most of them have been given away as gifts.
-I’m working on getting images of those given to my immediate family members, but some were given to former in-laws or ex-SOs with whom I am not in touch.
+I gave most of them away as gifts.
+I’m working on getting images of those gifted to my immediate family members, but I gave some of them to former in-laws or ex-SOs with whom I am not in touch.
 If you’ve ever received a stitched piece from me and want to send me a photograph of it, I’d be most grateful!

-I have a bad habit of not framing any of the pieces I keep for myself.
+I have a terrible habit of not framing any of the pieces I keep for myself.
 I just never get around to spending the money, so they all sit around in storage.
-The real joy is in making them, of course, but it would be nice to display them someday.
+Of course, the absolute joy is in making them, but it would be nice to display them someday.
+It will take a lot of wall space when I do!

-Many of these pictures were taken using a borrowed and new-to-me digital camera or a dinky old webcam.
-I laid the pieces on the dresser, which is very dark brown wood.
-I didn’t really have the best lighting for most of them, either.
-Because they aren’t yet framed, they aren’t all laying completely flat.
+I took many of these pictures using a borrowed and new-to-me digital camera or a dinky old webcam.
+I laid the pieces on a very dark brown wood dresser.
+I didn’t have the best lighting for most of them, either.
+They weren’t all lying completely flat because e I hadn’t framed them yet.
 But darn it, I finally have some pictures!

 |This is my first cooperative project, started and finished in April 2012, done with my friend Jeanne for little Abbey Road, who arrived on May 10.
 I stitched the star and rattle, and Jeanne did the ball, added the birthdate to the rattle and did a beautiful job of framing the whole thing.
 The designs are by Ursula Michael, published in Pitter Patter #2 by Jeanette Crews Designs (leaflet #2502).
 I’ve been promised a photo of the piece hanging in Miss Abbey’s nursery, which I hope to add here sometime.
 You can see details of the individual motifs below.|